mgalavai/Figma-Jira-import/README.md

 ## API

-The plugin interacts with a proxy server to communicate with the JIRA API.
+The plugin interacts with the CORS proxy server to communicate with the JIRA API.
 Ensure to update the `proxyURL`, `jiraParams` and `auth` variables in the `fetchOpenIssuesFromJIRA` function accordingly.

 ## Contributing